Insurance and Fees

 • 35 minutes of treatment and 10 minutes of documentation, planning and transitions

-• You do NOT need a pediatrician referral to seek speech therapy services.
+• You do NOT need a pediatrician referral to seek private pay speech therapy services.

 • You can use your HSA/FSA card to pay for services.